Disabilities and Accommodations 101: a Guide for Faculty and Staff Playlist

 The following statement should be included in all syllabi:

-Rutgers University welcomes students with disabilities into all of the University’s educational programs.
-In order to receive consideration for reasonable accommodations, a student with a disability must complete the ODS registration form and contact the RBHS Office of Disability Services (ODS) at 973-972-5396 or Cindy Poore-Pariseau, Ph.D to make an appointment for an intake interview.
-Students with disabilities will also be asked to provide documentation of their disability.
+Rutgers University welcomes disabled students into all of the University’s educational programs.
+In order to receive consideration for reasonable accommodations, a disabled student must complete the ODS registration form and contact the RBHS Office of Disability Services (ODS) at 973-972-5396 or Cindy Poore-Pariseau, Ph.D or Jenna Rose to make an appointment for an intake interview.
+Disabled students will also be asked to provide documentation of their disability.
 If the documentation supports the request for reasonable accommodations and the accommodations are approved, the ODS will provide the student with a Letter of Accommodations (LOA).
 This Letter will be used to notify appropriate school personnel about the accommodations students are qualified to receive.
 To begin this process, students should complete the Registration form on the ODS web site at: https://ods.rutgers.edu/students/registration-form.